 What Drug Has the Highest Relapse Rate?

 Anyone with an addiction to drugs or alcohol is susceptible to experiencing a relapse.
-However, some drug addictions may be harder to treat than others and relapse rates by drug type vary.
+However, some drug addictions may be harder to treat than others.
+Additionally, relapse rates by drug type vary.
 Because setbacks are shared among all types of drug addictions, it can be difficult to tell what drug has the highest relapse rate.

-Some drugs are more addictive than others and cause people to relapse at different rates.
+Some drugs are more addictive than others and have different rates of relapse.
 Nicotine excluded, some of the most addictive drugs that contribute to the highest relapse rates include substances like: